Vanille-N/roguelike/README.md

     - commands can have their parameters entered interactively in several steps with instructions at each step
     - there is a comprehensive and modular help menu (enter command `"help"` or `"help <foo>"`)

+### Commands

+When a command is executed, it is seen by the command line as a string (which only grows in the case of an interactive execution), and as an array (composed of the spaced-separated words) for the `Execution*` commands.

+Thus, matching the length of this array gives every information an `Execution*` command needs to know where the interactive commands stopped.

 ------

 ## Future improvements